88-degrees/Book-of-Changes/appendix02s2.md

 Yü Yen (Yüan dynasty) ingeniously observes on paragraph 4 that the riches of a family are not to be sought in its wealth, but in the affection and harmony of its members.
 Where these prevail, the family is not likely to be poor, and whatever it has will be well preserved.

 The mention 'of mutual love' is unusual in Chinese writings, and must be considered remarkable here.
-'The. husband,' says Khăng-žze, 'loves his helpmate in the house; the wife loves him who is the pattern for the family.'
+'The. husband,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'loves his helpmate in the house; the wife loves him who is the pattern for the family.'
 But however admirable the sentiment is, it comes from the mind of the writer, and is not drawn from the Text.

 Paragraph 6.
 It is said on this, that the majesty is not designedly assumed or put on; but the effect of the character remoulded and perfected.
 The words of Mencius are aptly quoted in illustration of the lesson:--'If a man himself do not walk in the (right) path, it will not be walked in (even) by his wife and children.'